in2code-de/groupmail/README.md

 - Storage Pid [integer]: Sets the PID on which the records are stored
 - Emails to sent per execution [integer]: Defines how many mails should be sent on one execution of the process mail queue command
 - Recursion Level [integer]: Defines the recursion level for the given backend user groups in a mailing

+### Workflow

+- draft / no mail queue entries will be generated
+- review / no mail queue entries will be generated
+- rejected / no mail queue entries will be generated
+- approved / mail queue entries will be generated